splynx/docs/files/en/finance/invoices/invoices.md

 <icon class="image-icon">![image](warning.png)</icon> **Important:**

-- **To make Auto Charge work properly you should navigate to `Config → Finance → Automation` and ensure that the value in `Date to use on finance elements` field is set to `Real date of issuing`.**
+- **To make Auto Charge work properly you should navigate to `Config → Finance → Automation` and ensure that the value in the `Date to use on finance elements` field is set to `Real date of issuing`.**

 ![](real_date_issue.png)